cloud-native-schema-migrations/cloud-native-schema-migrations.github.io/index.md

 ### 3. If needed, adapt first the current application

-For those times, when the new application version needs a backwards-incompatible schema change, the way to do it is to add an extra step in between: make first your old application compatible with the new database schema.
-The old application should be able to work with both the old schema and the new schema, possibly auto-detecting which schema version is in use, if necessary.
+For those times, when the new application version needs a backwards-incompatible schema change, the way to do it is to add an extra step in between: make first your current application compatible with the new database schema.
+The current application should be able to work with both the old schema and the new schema, possibly auto-detecting which schema version is in use, if necessary.
 The deployment is then done during 3 steps done at different times:

 1. Deploy a minor update to the current application, only adapted to be compatible with both old and new database schema
 2. Deploy the database schema change